ePages-de/epages-docs/_posts/2015-07-20-third-party-integration.md

 {% image blog-third-party-overview.png %}{% endimage %}

-Example: A customer buys something.
-They could choose e.g. PayPal as payment method and DHL as delivery method.
+Example: If a customer buys a product in an ePages online shop, they could choose e.g. PayPal as payment method and DHL as delivery method.
 The customer could also obtain an insurance with Trusted Shops.
 (Read further [here](http://www.epages.com/en/partner/technology-partner/) to get an overview of our technology partners.)
 A checkout alone can easily have three third-party dependencies.